ckan/ckan/doc/configuration.rst

 When set to false, or no, this setting will hide the 'Apps, Ideas, etc' tab on the package read page.
 If the value is not set, or is set to true or yes, then the tab will shown.

+.. note::  This only applies to the legacy Genshi-based templates

 ckan.activity_list_limit
 ^^^^^^^^^^^^^^^^^^^^^^^^